08 Sep The Ultimate Guide: The Top 21 Kettlebell Exercises

 4-Turkish Get Up: (beginner)

 This is a beginner exercise because when learning this dynamic movement, you begin with no weight.
 This exercise is a slow, deliberate movement that has been around for centuries.
 If there is an exercise to “bullet proof” your body, this is it.
 Too many benefits to name, but it builds stronger, leaner, and better moving bodies.
-An amazing exercise.
+An amazing exercise for all humans, recreational exerciser or advanced athlete.

 5-Kettlebell One Arm Press: (beginner)